In this article, you’ll learn the basics of airspace classes. This airspace study guide will help you prepare for your written test.

 Class E Airspace

+The last of our airspace classes is Class E airspace.
 This is essentially a catch all.
-It’s the controlled airspace that is not categorized as class A, B, C, or D. Most of the airspace located across the US is designated as Class E. The aim is to cover sufficient airspace to enable the safe control and separation of aircraft in IFR operations.
+It’s the controlled airspace that is not categorized as class A, B, C, or D. Most of the airspace located across the US is designated as Class E=echo airspace.
+The aim is to cover sufficient airspace to enable the safe control and separation of aircraft in IFR operations.

 You can learn more about the different types of Class E airspace by referring to the Aeronautical Information Manual (AIM).